tryterra/terra-react/README.md

   customPermissions: CustomPermissions[] = [] //defaults to empty, however if provided, it will overwrite permissions ): Promise<any>;

+//Getting the user ID for a given connection. export function getUserId(connection: Connections): Promise<any>

 // check a particular terra connection auth export function checkAuth(connection: Connections): Promise<any>;